 - The Academy has conducted a thorough budget analysis and has broken the budget down into specific components and their related expenses.
 This has allowed the Academy to prioritize expenses, and also to identify where cuts could occur if necessary. - Regular updates were provided to the Board of Education during the school year.
-This information is also presented to the community via the Academy's website.
+This information is also presented to the community via the Academy's website, staff meetings and presentations.